 What more can be done?

-Let’s have a look at Australia and the United States, as models for better targeted housing schemes to exist.
-In these two countries and others, programmes run which not only curb assistance to households within a 1.5 limit above the median income, but also provide advice, practical assistance, and wider support around the risks and responsibilities of home ownership.
+Let’s have a look at Australia and the United States, as models for better-targeted housing schemes to existing.
+In these two countries and others, programmes run which not only curb assistance to households within a 1.5 limit above the median income, but also provide advice, practical assistance, and wider support around the risks and responsibilities of homeownership.